melba-journal/submission/README.md

 1. upload your final pdf version via the [Discussions](https://help.scholasticahq.com/article/117-how-do-discussions-work) page;
 1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.org);
 1. (Optional) authors can also send a video presentation of their paper, that would be embedded into the website;
 1. once validated by the publishing editor, upload this final paper version to arXiv *without any further changes*.
 Please do **not** upload it before you have received final pdf acceptance.
-The arXiv Comments field **must** say *“Accepted for publication at the Journal of Machine Learning for Biomedical Imaging (MELBA)  https://www.melba-journal.org”*.
 If you have already uploaded an earlier preprint to arxiv (e.g. if you chose that route for submission to MELBA), please update that version instead of creating a new arXiv submission.
+2. The arXiv Comments field **must** say "*Accepted for publication at the Journal of Machine Learning for Biomedical Imaging (MELBA)  https://www.melba-journal.org/papers/YYYY:NNN.html*". `YYYY:NNN` is the melba paper ID that has been communicated earlier by the publishing editor;
-1. let us know of the final arXiv preprint ID (e.g. 1809.05231) and version (e.g. v3);
+3. let us know of the final arXiv preprint ID (e.g. 1809.05231) and version (e.g. v3);
-1. once this is done, **no further updates are permitted** to the arxiv submission, as any update would not have been reviewed by the MELBA journal.
+4. once this is done, **no further updates are permitted** to the arxiv submission, as any update would not have been reviewed by the MELBA journal.

 ## Special issues